 It's packed with ports, front and back, featuring two 40Bbps Thunderbolt 3 ports, two USB-C ports (one at 5Gbps and the other Gen2 port at 10Gbps), five old-style USB-A (3.1) ports, a DisplayPort 1.2, an SD Card Reader, Digital Optical Audio (S/PDIF), Analog Audio In (Stereo) and Analog Audio Out (Stereo), plus a Gigabit Ethernet port.

 Like most of the other docks here, it's pretty dinky so won't take up too much space on your desk.
 Available in Silver and Space Gray, it matches the colours if not quite the smooth design of Apple's laptops.

 We recommend the TS3 Plus for owners of the most recent MacBook Pro models that include the 40Gbps Thunderbolt ports.

 Read our full CalDigit Thunderbolt Station 3 Plus (TS3 Plus) review

 With the Henge Stone you can connect multiple devices, plus Ethernet connection and displays, in one great-looking docking station.

-Stone features three old-school USB-A (USB 3.1) ports, one Mini DisplayPort, audio/Mic, Gigabit Ethernet, power supply, an SD Card reader, and two USB-C connections (one In, one Out).
+Stone features three old-school USB-A (USB 3.1) ports, one Mini DisplayPort, audio/Mic, Gigabit Ethernet, power supply at full 87W, an SD Card reader, and two USB-C connections (one In, one Out).